 - Experience the challenging, but very fun obstacle courses inside the chasm.

 - Kayak (for advanced people) in the Ausable river.

 I’ll be detailing each option and attraction available at Ausable Chasm shortly.

 What is the Ausable Chasm?

-This is a “small” canyon with amazing views located in the northern most part of New York State, about 30-40 minutes South of the Canadian border.
-There are waterfalls in this area that are near a dam.
+Ausable Chasm is a long and narrow gorge with amazing views located in the northern most part of New York State, about 30-40 minutes South of the Canadian border.
+Here is the official Ausable Chasm site if you wish to learn more.

-In terms of length, I would say this place is about 1-2 miles long.
-The canyon itself is anywhere from 40-100 feet in width and the drop to the water can be anywhere from 50-200 feet high depending on where you are.
+Ausable Chasm is 1-2 miles long.
+The gorge itself is anywhere from 40-100 feet in certain places and the drop to the water can be anywhere from 50-200 feet high depending on where you’re standing above the gorge.

-5 things you need to do at Ausable Chasm:
+5 things you need to do at Ausable Chasm for your first visit:

 If you Google any images of the Ausable Chasm, odds are you’ll see what I’m about to show you.
 You’re going to be taking a 15-20 minute raft ride that stretches for about 1/2 a mile.
 While it is short, it is going to take you straight through the chasm itself.